metamorph-inc/openmeta-mms/docs/domains/fea.rst

 1. :ref:`create_component`
 2. :ref:`reference_creo`
-3. Add all necessary objects
+3. :ref:`add_objects`
-4. Make appropriate connections
+4. :ref:`make_connections`

 .. _create_component:

 Creating a New Component
 ^^^^^^^^^^^^^^^^^^^^^^^^

+A component houses the Creo part reference, as well as defining objects for the Model.
+This is the smallest piece of the FEA testbench hierarchy, so it must be developed first.

 1. In your **GME Browser**, open the ***RootFolder*** by left-clicking the plus box to the left of the name.
 2. Right-click **RootFolder -> Insert folder -> Component Assembly**.
 3. Right-click **RootFolder -> Insert folder -> Components**.
 4.  **Right-click** the **Components folder -> Insert Model ->
-    Component** .
+    Component**.
 5. Rename **Simple\_Cube**.
 6. Double left-click **Simple\_Cube** to open the blank component canvas.
 7. Located on the left is the **Part Browser**; left-click the **Solid Modeling** tab
-8. Locate the **Property** object, left-click the image then drag and drop it onto the workspace
+8. Locate the **Property** object, left-click the image then drag and drop it onto the workspace.
+	`Note: make sure you have Property, and not complex metric.`
 9. Click on the word "Property" and rename it as **PTC\_Material\_Name**
 10. Click the empy box in the *Property* and type